Central City, Colorado: History

+On May 22, 1874, a fire started in a Chinese laundry on Gregory street at 11 a.m. and spread quickly throughout the town.
+A request for help was sent to Golden and the Excelsior Fire Company took a special train to Central City to help fight the fire, arriving to cheers from the locals.
+Smoke billowing from the fire could be observed as far as Denver, which also sent a fire engine by train after receiving a dispatch to the mayor of Denver stating "The flames are still raging.
+Send assistance."
+By 3:30 p.m. the fire was under control, but not before destroying most of the city.
+The Teller House, Catholic church, Roworth's City Bakery, and several other structures survived the fire, while about 150 structures were destroyed.
+Many people lost their homes, businesses and belongings as a result, forcing the town to undertake a large effort to rebuild.
+Total losses from the fire were estimated to exceed half a million dollars.
+To help prevent future fires, ordinances were passed to widen the city streets and build a water supply for fire prevention.

 Gold mining in the Central City district decreased rapidly between 1900 and 1920, as the veins were exhausted.
 Mining revived in the early 1930s in response to the increase in the price of gold from $20 to $35 per ounce, but then virtually shut down during World War II when gold mining was declared nonessential to the war effort.
 The district was enlivened in the 1950s by efforts to locate uranium deposits, but these proved unsuccessful.

+The City of Central was reincorporated on June 12, 1886.

 The population of Central City and its sister city Black Hawk fell to a few hundred by the 1950s.
 Casino gambling was introduced in both towns in the early 1990s, but had more success in Black Hawk (which has 18 casinos) than in Central City (which has 6 casinos), partly because the main road to Central City passed through Black Hawk, tempting gamblers to stop in Black Hawk instead.
 In an effort to compete, Central City completed a four-lane, 8.4 mi parkway from Interstate 70 to Central City, without going through Black Hawk.
 The highway was completed in 2004, but Black Hawk, which prior to the introduction of gambling was much smaller than Central City, continues to generate more than seven times the gambling revenue that Central City does.
 To compete, Central City has recently eliminated height restrictions for building on undeveloped land.
 Buildings were previously limited to heights of 53 ft, so as not to overshadow the town's historic buildings.

 Tax from the gambling revenue provides funding for the State Historical Fund, administered by the Colorado Office of Archaeology and Historic Preservation.